-What is a Biological Technician?
+What Does it Take to Be a Biological Technician?

-Biological Technician Definition Assist biological and medical scientists in laboratories.
+Career Description Assist biological and medical scientists in laboratories.
 Set up, operate, and maintain laboratory instruments and equipment, monitor experiments, make observations, and calculate and record results.
 May analyze organic substances, such as blood, food, and drugs.

-Life As a Biological Technician
+Daily Life Of a Biological Technician

 - Conduct research or assist in the conduct of research, including the collection of information and samples, such as blood, water, soil, plants and animals.